VladimirFokow/VladimirFokow/README.md

 ### Hi 👋

-This is me on stackoverflow :) https://stackoverflow.com/users/14627505/vladimir-fokow
+I have some reputation on Stackoverflow: https://stackoverflow.com/users/14627505/vladimir-fokow

 <!--
 **VladimirFokow/VladimirFokow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.